Margaret Pfister

 Summary

 Born August 16, 1876 in Fish Creek, Door County, Wisconsin.
 Daughter of John Pfister and wife.
-Married Emil Mielke (Apr 29, 1881–Apr 20, 1970).
+Married Emil Mielke (Apr 29, 1881–Apr 20, 1970) on October 16, 1902 — the marriage record renders her surname as “Pfisterer,” the older German agent-noun form of Pfister (literally “baker”).
+Emil was ~5 years younger.
 Five children (2 sons, 3 daughters).
-Lived in Fish Creek her entire life except the last 10 years with daughter Hazel in Green Bay.
+Divorced from Emil before 1930 (per 1930 census) — both eventually remarried separately.
+Margaret kept the Mielke surname and lived in Fish Creek the rest of her life except the last 10 years with daughter Hazel in Green Bay.
 Died February 17, 1962 at St. Vincent Hospital, Green Bay, Brown County, Wisconsin, age 85.
 Services at West Side Moravian Church, Green Bay.
-Buried at Bayside Cemetery, Sturgeon Bay, Door County, Wisconsin.
+Buried at Bayside Cemetery, Sturgeon Bay, Door County, Wisconsin — same cemetery as her ex-husband Emil and his second wife Tillie.

 Relationships